Dec 20, 2020

 What Should I Do?

 There is no such thing as passion.
 People waste their time looking for or waiting for a revelation.
 If you still believe in passion and have not found it, do what you want to do today.
 Do what you want to do in the short-term.
 Be what you want to be in the short-term.
-If, in future, your interest changes, simply change your path.
+If your interest changes in future, simply change your path.
 No, you won’t be wasting your time doing what you won’t end up doing.
 If you stay dormant, waiting for a revelation, you’ll be wasting your time anyway.
 You definitely will get lazy.

 Of all possible things you want to do, pick the one of the highest virtue, something of potentially the most value to society.
 Do it until you change your mind.
 Don't sit waiting for a revelation.